Updated November 24, 2020, 1:30 pm.

 During Phase 3:

-- People are required to wear face coverings in public spaces; inside all buildings, and outdoors where physical distancing of six feet is not possible.
+- People are required to wear face coverings in public spaces; inside all buildings regardless of distancing, and outdoors where physical distancing of six feet is not possible.

 - NC restaurants are required to keep a reduced dining capacity, necessary to allow for continued physical distancing.
+Employees must wear face coverings, and guests must wear face coverings while not actively eating or drinking.
 Extra sanitizing protocols further ensure diners’ safety.
 As of July 31, the sale of alcoholic beverages in restaurants, breweries, wineries, and distilleries in NC is not allowed after 11pm.

 - Retail businesses are required to allow for enough physical distance between shoppers, so capacity is limited.
 If you still prefer to shop at home, several stores have online shopping options.

 - Lodging is open, and you can enjoy a stay at your favorite Blowing Rock hotel, inn, or rental now.

-- Groups of more than 25 people in indoor settings is prohibited.
+- Groups of more than 10 people in indoor settings is prohibited (change in effect as of November 13).
 Groups of more than 50 people in outdoor settings is prohibited.

 - People are encouraged to get outdoors for exercise.
 Parks and picnic shelters in our town and county are open, including playgrounds.